 (7) In Eq.(15), the total stress tensor should be used to make the manipulation of double dot product with the Schmid tensor? not the deviatoric stress tensor?

 Response: Thanks.
 We made the correction.
-In the literature both total stress tensor and deviatoric stress tensor were used.
-The effect should be minor for large deformation.
+In the literature, both total stress tensor and deviatoric stress tensor have been used.
+The effect should be minor for large deformations.

 （8） What's the relation of Eq.
 (32) with Eq.
 (30)?

 Response: We used Eq.(32) ( yield stress of polycrystalline structure) to calculate the yield stress at different temperatures.
-The yield stress is used to estimate the yield stress of single crystal in the crystal plasticity model.
+The yield stress is used to estimate the yield stress of a single crystal in the crystal plasticity model.

 In the revised manuscript, we added “ Since we do not have the yield stress of single crystal UMo at different temperatures, the equation (32) is used to estimate the critical resolved stress in the crystal plasticity model. “